Git Workshop — Hands-on Exercises

 Done

-You’ve done: setup, first commit, basic workflow (status, diff, add, commit), branches + merge, and (optionally) remote + push and pull/conflict resolution.
+You’ve done: setup, first commit, basic workflow (status, diff, add, commit), branches + merge, and (optionally) SSH + GitHub, remote + push, and pull/conflict resolution.

 Next: Use Git for one real project (code or paper).
 Try opening a Pull Request on GitHub or Merge Request on GitLab for a change on a branch.